bass3l/strapi-provider-email-smtp/README.md

 # strapi-provider-email-smtp
 A third-party SMTP email provider for Strapi, tested with Gmail SMTP.

-## Installation
-In the root directory of your project, run:

 ## Configuration
 In your `config/plugins.js`, set the following: